The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 If you didn't stop at the Santa Barbara County Courthouse during your bike ride, do this now.
 You can climb to the top to enjoy views of Santa Barbara.

-If you feel like you're short on time during your day trip to Santa Barbara, you could skip lunch and order snacks and appetizers on our next stop.
+If you feel like you're short on time during your day trip to Santa Barbara, you could skip lunch and order snacks and appetizers at our next stop.

 Wine tasting in the funk zone